Simulation of quantum computation with magic states via Jordan-Wigner transformations: Graph theoretic lemmas

 In the proof of Theorem~\ref{Theorem:NewLineGraphVertices}, we use some concepts from graph theory.
-A signed graph $G^\sigma$ is a undirected graph $G$ together with a sign function $\sigma:\text{Edge}(G)\rightarrow\mathbb{Z}_2$ that assigns to each edge $e$ of $G$ a sign $(-1)^{\sigma(e)}$.
+A signed graph $G^\sigma$ is an undirected graph $G$ together with a sign function $\sigma:\text{Edge}(G)\rightarrow\mathbb{Z}_2$ that assigns to each edge $e$ of $G$ a sign $(-1)^{\sigma(e)}$.
 We say a graph has full rank if its adjacency matrix has full rank.
 The perrank of a graph $G$ is the order of the largest subgraph of $G$ which is a disjoint union of copies of $K_2$ and cycles.
-If $G$ has order $n$ we say $G$ has full perrank if $perrank(G)=n$.
+If $G$ has order $N$ we say $G$ has full perrank if $perrank(G)=N$.

-We use the following Lemma from Ref.~\cite{AkbariNahvi2020} \begin{Lemma} Let $G$ be a graph.
-Then there exists a sign function $\sigma$ for $G$ so that $G^\sigma$ has full rank if and only if $G$ has full perrank. \end{Lemma} In a bipartite graph, all cycles are even, so edges can be removed from any cycle of a bipartite graph to give copies of $K_2$ which cover the same vertices.
-Therefore, for bipartite graphs the existence of a $\{1,2\}$-factor of order $n$ implies the existence of a matching of size $n$.
-Thus we get the following corollaries \begin{Corollary} Let $G$ be a bipartite graph with adjacency matrix
+We use the following Lemma from Ref.~\cite{AkbariNahvi2020} \begin{Lemma}[Ref.~\cite{AkbariNahvi2020}, Theorem~2.1] Let $G$ be a graph.
+Then there exists a sign function $\sigma$ for $G$ such that $G^\sigma$ has full rank if and only if $G$ has full perrank. \end{Lemma} In a bipartite graph, all cycles are even, so edges can be removed from any cycle of a bipartite graph to give copies of $K_2$ which cover the same vertices.
+Therefore, for bipartite graphs, the existence of an order $N$ spanning subgraph composed of a disjoint union of edges and cycles is equivalent to the existence of a matching of size $N$.
+Thus we get the following corollaries: \begin{Corollary} Let $G$ be a bipartite graph with adjacency matrix

-where $B$ is square.
+where $B$ is a square matrix.
 Then there exists a choice of signs $\sigma$ for $G$ so that $B$ has full rank if and only if there exists a perfect matching of $G^\sigma$. \end{Corollary}

-\begin{Corollary} Let $G$ be a bipartite graph with adjacency matrix of the form eq.~\ref{Equation:Bipartite adjacency matrix} where $B$ is a (not necessarily square) $m\times n$ matrix with $m\le n$.
-Then there exists a choice of signs $\sigma$ for $G$ so that $B$ has full rank if and only if there exists a matching of order $m$. \end{Corollary}
+\begin{Corollary} Let $G$ be a bipartite graph with adjacency matrix of the form Eq.~\eqref{Equation:Bipartite adjacency matrix} where $B$ is a $M\times N$ matrix with $M\le N$.
+Then there exists a choice of signs $\sigma$ for $G$ so that $B$ has rank $2M$ if and only if there exists a matching of order $M$. \end{Corollary}